 Pre-Law Majors: Requirements and Program Options

-College admission requirements typically include a high school diploma or GED.
-Some may also require taking placement exams.
-Certain colleges require applicants to have completed rigorous college-prep courses.
+College admission requirements typically include a high school diploma and may also include placement exams.
+Some schools require applicants to have completed rigorous college-prep courses.
 Additionally, pre-law programs may require applicants to first complete specific lower-division coursework.

 Pre-law students are exposed to both general studies courses and law-related courses.
 Course subjects may include the following: